fzhu2e/SPS/README.markdown

 -------------------------------------------------
  Hello, world!
 This is the baby version of SPS  : )

  Some ideal experiments are conducted in this version.
 If you are interested in developing this system, just fork me and/or send me an email.
-And suggestions are much appreciated.
+And suggestions are much apkdated.

  "Hack the nature!" ~